rolandoislas/GameVoice/README.md

 ### Settings

-Application settings can be modfied by editing `settings.json`.
+Application settings can be modified by editing `settings.json`.
 This can be found in the roaming application data `GameVoice` folder, or by navigating to the `Edit Configuration` menu item.

 A restart of the application is required to load the new settings.